geoschem/KPP/docs/source/reference/CONTRIBUTING.md

 valued member of the community, and we want you to feel empowered to contribute.

 #### We use GitHub and ReadTheDocs
-We use GitHub to host the KPP-for-GEOS_Chem source code, to track issues, user questions, and feature requests, and to accept pull requests: [https://github.com/geoschem/KPP](https://github.com/geoschem/KPP).
+We use GitHub to host the KPP-for-GEOS-Chem source code, to track issues, user questions, and feature requests, and to accept pull requests: [https://github.com/geoschem/KPP](https://github.com/geoschem/KPP).
 Please help out as you can in response to issues and user questions.

 We use ReadTheDocs to host the KPP-for-GEOS-Chem user documentation: [https://kpp.readthedocs.io](https://kpp.readthedocs.io).